stypr/flagchecker/README.md

 # flagchecker

 Effective Cheating Detection for CTFs/competitions.
-Feel free to submit PR requests.
+Feel free to submit PR.

 This idea was inspired by the way flags were generated in the Korean domestic CTF contest called [Cyber Conflict Exercise](https://www.cstec.kr/cce2020/).